 Dutch National Ballet (National Ballet of Holland)

-- He received numerous awards for his work including an Emmy Award, a Charlie Award, and nominations for the Drama Desk Award, his three Tony nominations and the list goes on.
-Over the course of his diverse career, Wilson choreographed nearly thirty ballets for some of the most celebrated companies both here and in Europe.
-His ballets continue to be in the repertoires of such companies as Philadanco and The Alvin Ailey American Dance Theater, where his last ballet THE WINTER IN LISBON was chosen by Ms. Judith Jamison to be included among her favorites when she was honored at City Centre before handing the torch to Robert Battle.
-One of the aspects of his career that made his success unique was his ability to simultaneously straddle Broadway, the ballet world and academia consistently and seamlessly.
-He enjoyed a very exciting and successful residency, for over five years, as Associate Professor at Carnegie-Mellon University in the Fine Arts/Drama Department in Pittsburgh, PA.
+He received numerous awards for his work including an Emmy Award and a Charlie Award as well as nominations for the Drama Desk Award and three Tony nominations, among others.
+Over the course of his diverse career, Wilson choreographed nearly 30 ballets for some of the most celebrated companies both in the US and in Europe.
+His ballets continue to be in the repertoires of such companies as Philadanco and The Alvin Ailey American Dance Theater.
+His last ballet The Winter in Lisbon was chosen by Ms. Judith Jamison to be included among her favorites when she was honored at City Center before handing the torch to Robert Battle.
+One of the aspects of his career that made his success unique was his ability to simultaneously straddle Broadway, the ballet world, and academia consistently and seamlessly.
+He enjoyed a very exciting and successful residency for over five years as associate professor at Carnegie-Mellon University in the Fine Arts/Drama Department in Pittsburgh, PA.

 Toward the end of his life, he made more time for work in Europe, especially in The Netherlands, where he taught and created ballets for companies like Opus 1 and two original hit musicals: A Night at the Cotton Club and Josephine (the story of Josephine Baker).
 In 1994, he re-staged and updated one of his most commercially successful contributions to the musical stage, Bubbling Brown Sugar, which once again enjoyed a highly successful run throughout Europe.
 Of all his many accomplishments, Wilson was most proud of his inclusion into the 1978 edition of Who’s Who Among Black Americans and his two children Alexis and Parker.